-High

-e system by which public entities controlled.
-In the RRBC region, ctures and processes can be implement all strategies included in nario and proactively reduce risk.

-I ways different levels of government te, regional) can work together overnance structure.
-In New Jersey, the country, resilience is a shared oss multiple levels of government.
-I floodplain management, land use, e subject to a hierarchy of rules and rious scales of jurisdiction.
-The table marizes current responsibilities as dplain management, land use, and

-and how alternative governance be leveraged to support f the preferred scenario, the project ur different courses of action.
-These are largely based off case studies of planning approaches implemented hey vary in terms of level of effort to location of responsibilities among es.
-Appendix K includes a summary dertaken to develop the strategies and provides additional detail about urse of action.
+al ways different levels of government ate, regional) can work together lovernance structure.
+In New Jersey, the country, resilience is a shared loss multiple levels of government. d floodplain management, land use, e subject to a hierarchy of rules and rious scales of jurisdiction.
+The table marizes current responsibilities as adplain management, land use, and and how alternative governance d be leveraged to support of the preferred scenario, the project ur different courses of action.
+These are largely based off case studies of d planning approaches implemented They vary in terms of level of effort to llocation of responsibilities among ies.
+Appendix K includes a summary indertaken to develop the strategies and provides additional detail about urse of action.

 GOVERNANCE FRAMEWORKS FOR FLOODPLAIN MANAGEMENT

-NJDEP

-Level Of Effort To Implement

-Medium

-Medium